 - Identify: Research shows that we need to identify members as soon as possible before they become at risk of incurring high healthcare costs.
 We use various data sources to do so, and this results in our ability to intervene early to maximize our impact.

 - Build: Trust is critical, and without it, this program doesn’t work.
-Collective Health has spent the last seven years building trust with our members, reflected in an average NPS score of 75+, as much as 7x above healthcare industry averages.
+Collective Health has spent the last seven years building trust with our members, reflected in an average NPS score of 70+ (vs the health industry average of 9).

 - Intervene: We’re very deliberate about communications, and take into account member preferences while using a combination of digital and human outreach to ensure we’re able to engage with our members in a way that works for them.